hanielbaez/guesswhat/README.md

 # Teke (guess_what)
-the first riddle social app that allows you to play, create and share riddles
+The first riddle social app that allows you to play, create and share riddles

 ## Features:
 1. Social: The user interacts with each other by, comment, likes, creating riddles, etc.